Spring Garden Revival

 Bridgewater Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

-Bridgewater regulates installation equipment operation hours: 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify local bylaws.
+Bridgewater enforces strict ordinances for equipment operation: 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify with local bylaws.
 Noise ordinances set decibel limits for construction activities.
-Commercial installers must register with the Town Clerk, hold a Home Improvement Contractor registration, and file insurance certificates.
+Commercial installers must hold a business license, Home Improvement Contractor registration, and file insurance certificates.
 Bonding is required for contracts over $1,000.
-Safety equipment is mandatory, and public safety measures—such as traffic control, pedestrian protection, and emergency vehicle access—must be observed.
-Right-of-way permits are required for work impacting public property, and enforcement is managed by Code Enforcement and Inspectional Services.
+Safety equipment, traffic control, and pedestrian protection are mandatory.
+Right-of-way permits are needed for work impacting public spaces, and enforcement is managed by Code Enforcement and Inspectional Services.
 Holiday restrictions typically follow Sunday rules.
-Bridgewater Building Department

 Phone: (508) 697-0904